AcetoneISO

 AcetoneISO is a free and open-source virtual drive software to mount and manage image files.
 Its goals are to be simple, intuitive and stable.
 Written in Qt, this software is meant for all those people looking for a "Daemon Tools for Linux".
 However, AcetoneISO does not emulate any copy protection while mounting.

 AcetoneISO also supports Direct Access Archive (*.daa) images because it uses the non-free and proprietary PowerISO Linux software as a backend while converting images to ISO.

-In recent releases (as of 2010), AcetoneISO also gained native support at blanking CD/DVD optical discs and burn ISO/CUE/TOC images to CD-R/RW and DVD-+R/RW (including DL) thanks to external open source tools such as cdrkit, cdrdao and growisofs.
+Around the year 2010, AcetoneISO gained native support for burning ISO/CUE/TOC images to CD-R/RW and DVD-+R/RW (including DL) media thanks to external open source tools such as cdrkit, cdrdao and growisofs.

 It is available in Arch Linux (in AUR), Debian, Ubuntu, Slackware, and Fedora Linux.